clajiness/bridgarr/README.md

 Torznab routes are intentionally reachable without an administrator session and depend on that proxy key, while `/up` is intentionally unauthenticated.

+Fresh installations generate a cryptographically random per-install proxy key;
+there is no operator-supplied default.
+To replace it, use **Settings → Rotate proxy API key**.
+Rotation immediately invalidates the previous key, so resynchronize every bridged assignment before relying on bridged search or download traffic again.
+Direct assignments remain unaffected.

 ## Roadmap

 Likely follow-up work:

-- clearer readiness and troubleshooting flows
+- additional guided remediation for less-common sync failures
-- retention controls for sync/proxy history
+- retention controls for sync and proxy-activity history
-- more compatibility checks before syncing indexers to apps
+- additional compatibility checks before syncing indexers to apps
-- better deployment examples
+- deployment examples for split workers and common reverse proxies
 - OIDC and multi-user authorization